 The match between Barcelona and Real Madrid is famously known as El Clásico.
 Legendary as it may be, some people are still asking how the name, literally translated into ‘The Classic’, came to be.
 Ahead of the next big clash, allow us to give a little more insight into that.

 El Clásico aka Barcelona vs Real Madrid

 There are numerous huge derbies around the footballing world, and depending on how you define the rivalry or spectacle, many can argue to be the biggest or best.
-That said, it’s hard to ignore the pulling power of interest in all but four countries on this planet of Spain’s most successful two clubs going head to head.
-Anyway, I’m not here, today at least, to make a case either way in this regard.
+That said, it’s hard to ignore the pulling power of interest in all but four countries on this planet of Spain’s most successful clubs going head to head.
+Anyway, we’re not here, today at least, to make a case either way in this regard.

 It is worth noting that the name ‘El Clásico’ goes further back than these two clubs - with the passionate River Plate and Boca Juniors rivalry in Argentina also having the tag - but there’s no doubt that to the average football fan in most countries, Spain’s big two are better known for it.
 Another factor not everyone realises is that the name ‘El Clásico’ used to only refer to Madrid and Barça meeting in the league whereas now it applies to any time they clash.